fcorbelli/zpaqfranz/README.md

 ### FreeBSD: `pkg install zpaqfranz`
 ### MacOS: `brew install zpaqfranz`

 ## Classic archivers (tar, 7z, RAR etc) are obsolete, when used for repeated backups (daily etc), compared to the ZPAQ technology, that maintain "snapshots" (versions) of the data.
+This is even more true in the case of ASCII dumps of databases (e.g. MySQL/MariaDB)

 Let's see.
 Archiving a folder multiple times (5), simulating a daily run Monday-to-Friday, with 7z